• Home

 - LLB course is challenging.
 You do a lot of research, writing, and analytical work.
 It helps you grow personally by teaching you discipline, attention to detail, and working well under pressure.

-LLB Syllabus: Main Subjects
+LLB Syllabus Subjects

 Generally, LLB course syllabus is structured into core and optional subjects.
 Given below is the list of subjects or topics that you have to study for covering the entire course curriculum of LLB: